aisosalo/CIFAR-10/README.md

 ## Data Augmentations

 In this implementation we only use [horizontal flips](https://mipt-oulu.github.io/solt/transforms.html#solt.transforms.RandomFlip).
 The images are padded into size `34x34` using [reflective padding](https://mipt-oulu.github.io/solt/transforms.html#solt.transforms.PadTransform) and then crop the images back into size `32x32`.
 [Random cropping](https://mipt-oulu.github.io/solt/transforms.html#solt.transforms.CropTransform) is used as an augmentation in the training and then [center cropping](https://mipt-oulu.github.io/solt/transforms.html#solt.transforms.CropTransform) in the validation phase.
+Moreover, [`solt`](https://mipt-oulu.github.io/solt/) is used for the data augmentations.

 In their experiments, [Sergey Zagoruyko and Nikos Komodakis](https://github.com/szagoruyko/wide-residual-networks) seem to have used whitened data.
 We use here the original data.